-Non-EU Health insurance policies which are not valid in Germany:
+Non-EU Health insurance policies that are not valid in Germany:

-To our international students we usually recommend MAWISTA, in case their own insurance does not cover everything.
-This private health insurance is especially designed for foreign students, visiting scholars, or language students in Germany.
+To our international students, we usually recommend MAWISTA, in case their own insurance does not cover everything.
+This private health insurance is specially designed for foreign students, visiting scholars, or language students in Germany.

 Administrative Director of MBA programme CSR & NGO Management

 53757, Sankt Augustin

 Telephone+49 2241 865 9698